|

 Theorem :

-Every connected open set of a normed space is path-connected.
+a connected open set is path-connected.

 Proof :